Registrar Policies for Faculty

 College faculty legislation requires departments to evaluate their teaching.
 This can be by either:

-- Online evaluation (Spring): Available to students beginning at noon on Friday, May 7 through 12:01am on Tuesday, May 18.
+- Online evaluation (Spring): Available to students beginning at noon on TBD through 12:01am on TBD.

 - Paper evaluations: should be completed in the last week of classes, and must be collected in ways that preserve student anonymity.
 The instructor should not collect them, and the instructor should not have access to teaching evaluations until after final grades are submitted.